JorgeUbaldoR/sem3-25-pi-2024_25-G131/docs/template/us-template.md

 | Step 9  		 |							 |             |                              |
 | Step 10  		 |							 |             |                              |

 ### Systematization ##

 According to the taken rationale, the conceptual classes promoted to software classes are:

- * Class1
+- Class1
- * Class2
+- Class2
- * Class3
+- Class3

 Other software classes (i.e. Pure Fabrication) identified:
- * xxxxUI
+- xxxxUI
- * xxxxController
+- xxxxController

 ## 3.2.
 Sequence Diagram (SD)

-*In this section, it is suggested to present an UML dynamic view stating the sequence of domain related software objects' interactions that allows to fulfill the requirement.*
+_In this section, it is suggested to present an UML dynamic view representing the sequence of interactions between software objects that allows to fulfill the requirements._

 ![USXXX-SD](USXXX-SD.svg)

 ## 3.3.
 Class Diagram (CD)

-*In this section, it is suggested to present an UML static view representing the main domain related software classes that are involved in fulfilling the requirement as well as and their relations, attributes and methods.*
+_In this section, it is suggested to present an UML static view representing the main related software classes that are involved in fulfilling the requirements as well as their relations, attributes and methods._

 ![USXXX-CD](USXXX-CD.svg)

 # 4. Tests
-*In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling.*
+_In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling._

 **_DO NOT COPY ALL DEVELOPED TESTS HERE_**